 3. Use a Kicker

-One way to add interest to your images with off-camera flash is to use a kicker.
-A kicker adds dimensional light, which means the flash you use off-camera is something that comes from the side or behind (such as backlight, which we explain more about in detail here) that adds dimension to the image so it is not flat.
-The on-camera flash, if used just facing forward or bounce light, is much more flat.
+One way to add interest to your images with off camera flash is to use a kicker.
+A kicker adds dimensional light, which means the flash you use off camera is something that comes from the side or behind (such as backlight, which we explain more about in detail here) that adds dimension to the image so it is not flat.
+The on camera flash, if used just facing forward or to bounce light, is much more flat.
 A kicker allows light to come from the side, which provides more highlights and shadows to add dimension to the photo.
 There are options to use the kicker in or out of the frame, depending on your preference.